medcomdk/dk-ehmi-sbdh/input/pagecontent/TextExampleSBDHAck.xml.md

-# Test example of an ehmiSBDH with an embedded SBDH Acknowledgement
+# Test example of an ehmiSBDH with an embedded EHMI SBDH Acknowledgement

 [Link to the embedded file](TestExample_ehmiMessage_SBDHAck.xml_raw.html)